ICSOFT 2022 Abstracts

 Authors:

-Jonathan Neugebauer, Rosemary Dubbeldam, My L. Pham, Lokman Beser, Luka Gerlach, Yu Y. Lee and Herbert Kuchen
+Jonathan Neugebauer, Rosemary Dubbeldam, My Linh Pham, Lokman Beser, Luka Gerlach, Yu Yuan Lee and Herbert Kuchen

 Abstract: We have developed FEAL, a mobile app and a corresponding server component supporting personalized rehabilitation after an ankle inversion trauma.
 In order to enable the maintenance of the essential parts of the overall system by health professionals, an easy to understand domain specific language (DSL) has been designed enabling them to adapt the questionnaires which are essential parts of the app.
 For the same reason, the included medical knowledge is not hard coded in a programming language but provided by rules of a business rules management system.
 A DSL specification is automatically transformed by a correspondingly developed generator to platform-independent React Native code such that the resulting app can be used on the relevant platforms iOS and Android.